smclark86/100-days-of-code/log.md

 **Thoughts**: The exercise required me to create a function that determined the largest—maximum—value in an array.
 I had no idea where to begin, but figured that I could use some sort of Math JS object (even though I didn't know that's what it was called, as I haven't learned about JS objects yet, and have only seen them in passing online), so I went to MDN to see what I could find.
 The solution I got works using Math.max.apply, but I am not sure how or why it works.
 I did a little more searching and couldn't find a clear explanation of what the null argument is for in Math.max.apply.
 What is really interesting is that the solution video for the exercise used a For loop, and stated that a forEach loop could be used, as well.
 I think using Math is, of course, faster and—probably—better, though I don't know if I could explain why exactly.
 Just for fun, I made a version of the exercise using a For looop, and I pieced together how to create the forEach version using a previous exercise as a quick refresher of how to structure a forEach, and they both work nicely.
 I also did a little research into why semicolons are used to separate JS statements—and after expressions—but not after declarations.
 That helped boost my understanding a bit, too.

+### Day 45: July 24, Monday - 1 hour

+**Today's Progress**: Learned a little more about forEach, and briefly touched on prototypes.

+**Thoughts**: Kind of confused with some of the forEach info, but it's nice to be learning some new code.
+JS objects look really interesting, and I'm excited to learn more.
+I also learned about similarities and differences between array and object syntax.
+And finally, I started working on an object exercise.
+The learning shall continue!